misspent/Random-Stuff/README.md

 - NPC loot claim
 - Disable both already installed Free zoom mods | If you install: Free zoom - revisited
 - 234- Dynamic Anomalies Overhaul - Demonized | If you install: Arrival - Anomalies
+- 290- Atmospherics Shaders Weathers and Reshade Latest - Hippobot | If you install Atmospherics

 **Enable the following**: